startupstorm/git-tutorial/README.md

 $ git checkout master
 ```

-Wait until the organizer add a new file to the project.
+Wait until the organizers add a new file to the project.
 Common thing that will happen is that some other people add a new file to the project.
 There should be a way to get the latest version of the project, and there is one.